rlvlad/wt-project-2025/docs/sections/components.typ

   - UserDAO
   - DAO interface

-The DAO interface is composed of the default method `close()`, which is used in nearly all DAOs -- this way we are able to follow the DRY principle (#emph[Don't Repeat Yourself]).
+The DAO interface has only the default method `close()`, which is used in nearly all DAOs -- this way we are able to follow the DRY principle (#emph[Don't Repeat Yourself]).

 2. Entities
   - Playlist